openstack/swift/doc/source/overview_container_sharding.rst

 the scanner.
 The node id is written to the metadata of the container.

-The scanner node will look at the defined ``scanner_batch_size`` and find that many (at maximum) pivots.
-Once it's found some pivots, it'll ask for a majority quorum again to make sure it is still the scanner, and if so will write the found pivots to the pivot_ranges table.
-The other nodes will get these pivots via container replication.
+The scanner node will look at the defined ``scanner_batch_size`` and find that many (at maximum) pivots/ranges.
+Once it's found some ranges, it'll ask for a majority quorum again to make sure it is still the scanner, and if so will write the found ranges to the shard_ranges table.
+The other nodes will get these ranges via container replication.

-Once the scanner node has found all pivots, it'll set some metadata to say it has::
+Once the scanner node has found all ranges, it'll set some metadata to say it has::

   X-Container-Sysmeta-Sharding-Scan-Done